 Check your inbox folder.
 Your copy of the guide should have already been there.

 Less than 15 years ago, there was no email marketing software, nor any email automation tools.
 Back then, using email marketing for eCommerce sales growth would have meant a lot of blood, sweat, and tears.
 Seasoned business owners will remember sending newsletters manually, trying to create a buzz around their eCommerce businesses one subject line at a time.

 But, let’s face it.
 Good eCommerce email marketing is not about sending the same types of emails manually to your customers, hoping that they’ll become profitable conversions overnight and increase your sales.

 Powerful email marketing is about understanding customers and establishing face-to-face communication with them with the help of the best email services.

-To help online retailers with that tricky task, I’ve put together the ultimate list of eCommerce email marketing tools and actionable tactics every marketer should know.
-And you are not an exception!
+To help you do it right, I’ve put together the ultimate list of eCommerce email marketing tools and actionable tactics.

-Grab this essential guide full of email marketing tips and start implementing this useful knowledge today.
+Grab this essential guide full of email marketing tips and start implementing the useful tips inside today.

 Here’s a quick overview of the contents: